tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 $filter=tags/all(t: not search.in(t, 'motel, cabin'))
 ```

 Find all documents with the word "waterfront".
-Identical to a [search request](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents) with `search=waterfront`.
+This filter query is identical to a [search request](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents) with `search=waterfront`.

 ```
 $filter=search.ismatchscoring('waterfront')